HKUSTDial/DeepEye-APIs/README.md

     ]
 }
 ```
-visualize the above JSON data by visualization library (such as [Echarts](https://ecomfe.github.io/echarts-doc/public/en/index.html), [vega-lite](https://github.com/vega/vega-lite)), and get a visualization like:
+We can visualize the above JSON data by visualization library (such as [Echarts](https://ecomfe.github.io/echarts-doc/public/en/index.html), [vega-lite](https://github.com/vega/vega-lite)), and get a visualization likes:
 ![Visualize above JSON data](img.png)

 Publications